gear-foundation/academy/docs/10-escrow-state/reading-state.md

 }
 ```

-Now that we've defined the trait and the state type, we can write any functions we want that concern the `Escrow` state.
+Having defined the trait and the state type, we can write any functions concerning the `Escrow` state.
 For example:

 ```rust title="state/src/lib.rs"
 #![no_std]